Snakehead (fish): Ecological concerns

 Snakeheads can become invasive species and cause ecological damage because, in many areas to which they are not native, the absence of natural enemies makes them an apex predator.
-Not only can they breathe air, but they can also survive on land for up to 4 days, provided they are wet, and are known to migrate up to 400 m (1/4 mi) on wet land to other bodies of water by wriggling with their bodies and fins.
+Not only can they breathe air, but they can also survive on land for up to four days, provided they are wet, and are known to migrate up to 400 m (1/4 mi) on wet land to other bodies of water by wriggling with their bodies and fins.

 National Geographic has referred to snakeheads as "fishzilla" and the National Geographic Channel reported the "northern snakehead reaches sexual maturity by age two or three.
 Each spawning-age female can release up to 15,000 eggs at once.
 Snakeheads can mate as often as five times a year.
 This means in just two years, a single female can release up to 150,000 eggs."

-"Since 2002, it has been illegal to possess a live snakehead in many US states, where they are considered a destructive invasive species."
+"Since 2002, it has been illegal to possess a live snakehead in many U.S. states, where they are considered a destructive invasive species."
 Virginia has criminalized the "introduction" of snakeheads into the state without specific authorization, although the relevant statute does not explain whether mere importation is sufficient to constitute "introduction into the Commonwealth" or whether instead release into the environment is required.